pagopa/laptop/README.md

 * Install and configure Homebrew, if not present
 * Install several applications via Homebrew, including `Visual Studio Code` (Please see `Brefile` for details)
 * Configure Visual Studio Code by installing plugins and setting up `code` command if not present
+* Create basic Visual Studio Code user settings, if not present
 * Install [oh-my-sh](https://github.com/ohmyzsh/ohmyzsh) and [spaceship](https://github.com/denysdovhan/spaceship-prompt) theme.

 How to use